dipanjan308/dipanjan308.github.io/README.md

-Hi, I’m Dipanjan Mandal, a post-doctoral research fellow at [University of Warwick](https://warwick.ac.uk/fac/sci/physics/).
-I joined Warwick in November 2019.
+Hi, I’m Dipanjan Mandal, a post-doctoral fellow at Department of Physical and Chemical Sciences, [University of L'Aquila](https://www.dsfc.univaq.it/en/department), L'Aquila, Italy.
+I joined here in November 2024.
+Currently I am working on dynamical and equilibrium properties of different chemical systems using machine learend inter-atomic potentials with the supervision of [Prof. Carlo Pierleoni](https://www.aquila.infn.it/cpierleo/).
+Prior to this I was a post-doctoral research associate from 2019-2024 at Department of Physics, [University of Warwick](https://warwick.ac.uk/fac/sci/physics/), Coventry, UK.
 My research area is broadly in Statistical Physics.
-At Warwick, I work with [Prof. David Quigley](https://warwick.ac.uk/fac/sci/physics/staff/research/dquigley/), studying the nucleation properties of the lattice-systems in the presence of static/dynamic impurities.
-During my PhD, at [Institute of Mathematical Sciences](https://www.imsc.res.in/), India, I studied the entropy driven phase transitions and critical properties of the system hard particles with different geometrical shapes on lattice, under the supervision of [Prof. R. Rajesh](https://sites.google.com/view/rrajeshshomepage/home).
-Immediately after my PhD, I was a post-doctoral fellow at [Tata Institute of Fundamental Research](https://www.tifrh.res.in/), Hyderabad in 2019, for a brief period, working with [Prof. Kabir Ramola](https://www.tifrh.res.in/~kramola/) on active random walk.
+At Warwick, I worked with [Prof. David Quigley](https://warwick.ac.uk/fac/sci/physics/staff/research/dquigley/), where I studied the nucleation properties of simple lattice-gas models in the presence of static or dynamic impurities.
+We also explored different roles played by impurities at the time of droplet formation.
+These could be surfactant, bulk-stabilizer, nucleant or inert-spectator.
+During my PhD, at [The Institute of Mathematical Sciences](https://www.imsc.res.in/), India, I studied the entropy driven phase transitions and critical properties of the system hard particles with different geometrical shapes on lattice, under the supervision of [Prof. R. Rajesh](https://sites.google.com/view/rrajeshshomepage/home).
+Immediately after my PhD, I was a post-doctoral fellow at [Tata Institute of Fundamental Research](https://www.tifrh.res.in/), Hyderabad in 2019, working with [Prof. Kabir Ramola](https://www.tifrh.res.in/~kramola/) on active random walk.

 ## Education & Research Experience
+Post Doctoral Fellow, Department of Physical and Chemical Sciences, University of L'Aquila, L'Aquila, Italy (2024-current)

-Post Doctoral Research Associate, Department of Physics, University of Warwick, Coventry, United Kingdom (2019-present).
+Post Doctoral Research Associate, Department of Physics, University of Warwick, Coventry, United Kingdom (2019-2024).

 Post Doctoral Fellow, Tata Institite of Fundamental Research, Hyderabad, India (April-October, 2019).

-Ph.D. in Theoretical Physics, Institiute of Mathematical Sciences, Chennai, India (2014-2019), Ph.D. thesis title "Entropy driven phase transitions in hard core lattice gases".
+Ph.D. in Theoretical Physics, The Institiute of Mathematical Sciences, Chennai, India (2014-2019), Ph.D. thesis title "Entropy driven phase transitions in hard core lattice gases".

-M. Sc. in theoretical Physics, Institiute of Mathematical Sciences, Chennai, India (2012-2014).
+M. Sc. in theoretical Physics, The Institiute of Mathematical Sciences, Chennai, India (2012-2014).

 B. Sc. in Physics Honours, Ramakrishnamission Vidyamandira, Howrah, India, affiliated to the University of Calcutta (2009-2012).